CAVEconnectome/precomputed_annotation_indices/README.md

 1. Export the table from the database as a local CSV or Parquet file.
 Take note of the exact column names and ordering.
 You will need that.
 2. Create a data config json file.
 The name doesn't matter.
-	1. Start from a local copy of the template provided in this repo and populate all the required fields (indicated in all-caps).
+	1. Start from a local copy of the template provided in this repo (*data\_config\_template.json*) and populate all the required fields (indicated in all-caps).
 This file must end up as legal JSON.
 Pass it through a JSON validator after you fill it in.
 Several are readily found online.
+If aspects of the template are confusing, use the example file (*data\_config\_example.json*) to guide you.
+It shows a fully populated config file for the MICrONS synapse annotation table.
 	2. Amongst other aspects of the data for this template, you will need:
 		1. The size of the CSV file in bytes and rows (i.e., number of annotations).
 		2. The spatial point lower and upper bounds.
 This is easiest — if a bit tedious — by line-scanning the CSV file to find the data bounds.
 I may attempt to incorporate this calculation into the pipeline at some future time, but without caching the results somehow (and enabling the pipeline to find such a cache), adding this calculation to the pipeline needlessly extends the pipeline running time on repeated attempts despite the fact that these bounds won't change from run to run.